 Behavior with people:

-Marigold really likes meeting new people!
+Marigold likes meeting new people when introduced properly!
 She sometimes jumps up and lingers a little longer than some guests appreciate.

 Behavior with children:

 Marigold used to live with 3 kids.
 A seventeen year old girl, an eleven year old girl and a seven year old girl.
 She is said to have been good and at ease with the children but we dont think she actually spent a lot of time with them as she was mostly an outside dog.
 There are currently no children in her foster environment.
 We believe she would be fine with older kids but she might be a little too big and strong for small children.
 Due to her protective side though, she needs a home with responsible owners that will not put her in situations unsuited for her strong personality.